We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 4. Attachment styles - perhaps the deepest and most important part of couplehood

-Expanding your knowledge and increasing your skills provides the basis for working out your differences as a couple, and finding your way toward greater harmoney together.
+Expanding your knowledge and increasing your skills in these four areas provides the basis for working out your differences as a couple, and finding your way toward greater harmoney together.

 Do you know the "Speaker-Listener" technique?

-- Eye contact may or may not be most helpful to your partner.
+- Eye contact may or may not be helpful to your partner

 - Touching each other while sharing may be very helpful to the process.